This is a sponsored conversation written by me on behalf of Cricut. The opinions and text are all mine.

 Step 5

 Now it’s time to create the box for your conversation hearts.
-Begin by cutting out 2 of the large 18″ half heart template on cardstock.
+Begin by cutting out 2 of the large 18″ half heart templates on cardstock.
 Once the pieces are cut out, match them up and secure with a piece of washi tape to create a large heart.

 Step 6

-Place the heart in the center of one of the tri-fold boards and trace around it.
 Next, follow the same steps above but with the 16″ heart and trace that in the center of the 18″ heart.
-I freehanded another heart about 2 ” apart from the largest heart to create a border.
+This will be the innermost heart and the part that you cut out.

 Step 7